boserh/annotato/README.md

 ## Features

-- Annotates Rails models with:
+* Annotates Rails models with:

-  - Columns and types
+  * Columns and types
-  - Default values and constraints
+  * Default values and constraints
-  - Enums with values
+  * Enums with values
-  - Indexes (only if present)
+  * Indexes (only if present)
-  - Triggers (only if present)
+  * Triggers (only if present)
-- Skips unchanged annotations
+* Skips unchanged annotations
-- Replaces legacy `annotate`/`annotate_models` blocks
-- Smart formatting with aligned columns
+* Smart formatting with aligned columns

 Example: